Plastic and reconstructive surgeon Dr. Jack Quigley describes what patients can expect before and after breast reduction surgery

 Breast reductions are very effective at alleviating chronic pain, poor posture, nerve compression, bra strap grooves, and skin irritation.
 By repositioning the breasts into a higher, more natural position and reducing overall breast mass, we off-load excess strain on the neck, shoulders, and back muscles.

 If you’re considering a breast reduction, here are some of the main questions that my patients want to know about the procedure, insurance coverage, and aftercare.

-What to Expect: Breast Reduction Before and After
+What to Expect: Breast Reductions Before and After

 During breast reduction surgery, also called reduction mammaplasty, we remove glandular tissue, fat, and excess skin.
 After breast reduction surgery, patients can expect to have smaller, more proportional breasts.
 Patients with disproportionately large breasts are usually diagnosed with macromastia, and their breast reduction surgery may be covered by insurance.